 Hidden tickets work like any normal ticket, you can edit their names, values, create limits and capacities on how many can be booked.
 The only difference is that they are only visible via the Make a Booking link within your account, designed to be used for internal use only.
-This includes using them for issuing tickets for media, VIP's in exchange of counter sales which include a processing fee or even when you need to take a special payment.
+This includes using them for issuing tickets for media, VIPs in exchange for counter sales which include a processing fee or even when you need to take a special payment.

 To set up a hidden ticket select your event on the dashboard, and then Pricing Group (ticket prices).
 In your pricing group being used, add a Ticket Type in the normal way and set the Status to be Hidden.

-If you need to accept a number of cash bookings for Box Office sales, you may wish use hidden tickets instead of box office fees.
-For your Box Office ticket you would add your box office fees into the ticket and then use a cash promotion code at the end to finalise the sale.
+If you need to accept a number of cash bookings for Box Office sales, you may wish to use hidden tickets instead of box office fees.
+For your Box Office ticket, you would add your box office fees into the ticket and then use a cash promotion code at the end to finalise the sale.
 You may wish to add a ticket called "Adult Office" that is inclusive of your Box Office fee.
 Eg. $20 ticket + $2 booking fee = $22 Adult Office ticket.